 Nestled at the bottom of one of the deepest and steepest valleys in the world, the gnarly, weathered boulders that form the Alabama Hills lay stacked and scattered beneath the jagged Sierra Crest.

 Tucked into a glacial cirque, Convict Lake is ringed by dramatic, High Sierra peaks.
-While it's not exactly a wilderness experience, it is a fun place to hike, fish, and pitch a tent — use it as a basecamp to explore the Mammoth Lakes area or while fishing the Upper Owens River.
+While it's not exactly a wilderness experience, it is a fun place to hike, fish, and pitch a tent.

-Desolation Wilderness is an alpine landscape scoured by ancient glaciers and punished over and over by heavy winds and snow.
-The Climb to this granite wonderland in the high country above Lake Tahoe is steep.
-The reward?
-Azure lakes, dramatic peaks, starry skies and hungry trout.
+Hiding in the mountains around Lake Tahoe, Desolation Wilderness is an alpine landscape scoured by ancient glaciers and punished over and over by heavy winds and snow.

-Arguably the Mecca of the great coastal redwood forest, Humboldt Redwoods State Park is where you'll find the majority of the world's tallest trees, as well as the largest remaining contiguous forest of old-growth redwoods.
+Arguably the Mecca of the great coastal redwood forest, Humboldt Redwoods State Park is where you'll find the majority of the world's tallest trees.